-This is a fact sheet about the caribou.
-It gives a physical description of the animal, as well its breeding habits and range.
-It briefly explains the status of caribou populations in the United States.
+Note this is a 1998 wildlife fact sheet that may be dated regarding threatened and endangered status.
+The fact sheet gives a physical description of the animal, as well its breeding habits and range.
+It briefly explains the status of caribou...

 Seventy-five years of successful